francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 this avoids encouraging users to rely on the Trust On First Use pattern when connecting to their remote hosts.
 Relying on the X.509 certificates ecosystem additionally enables servers to use ACME {{ACME}} to automatically (with no additional user action) generate X.509 certificates for their domain names using well-known certificate authorities such as Let's Encrypt.
-These certificates are publicly valid and can be verified like classical HTTPS certificates.
+These certificates are publicly valid and can be verified like classical TLS certificates.
 Client certificates can also be issued and used as an authentication method for the client.